 File any certificates required by any government body.

-Be the custodian of HUNC’s records.
+Be the custodian of HUNC’s records, including training requirements.

+Create the board action certification (BAC) after Board meetings.

 Make available to any member all communication addressed to the office of Secretary.

-Maintain a membership list and update it quarterly.
+Maintain a Board member list and update it quarterly.

 Maintain all submitted committees’ meeting minutes.

 Provide to the public any information requested as required by the Public Records Act.

+Serve on the Executive Committee.

 An Alternate Secretary may be appointed by the Board to serve in the absence of the Secretary, as needed.
-Unless the person serving as Alternate Secretary is already a Board member, he or she shall not have any of the rights of a Board member, including the right to vote on matters before Board.
+Unless the person serving as Alternate Secretary is already a Board member, that person shall not have any of the rights of a Board member, including the right to vote on matters before Board.

 The Treasurer shall: